-Fiverr turns a decade old this year, but there is still plenty of earning potential to be had on the platform.
-There are millions of gigs splashed across 120 categories of skillsets and verticals; whether you’re a web developer, a writer, a musician, or a designer of any and all things electronic, there is a gig for you.
+Fiverr turns a decade old this year, but there is still plenty of success to be had on the platform.
+There are millions of gigs splashed across 120 categories of skillsets and verticals.
+Whether you’re a web developer, a writer, a musician, or a designer of any and all things electronic, there is a gig for you.

-The base system Fiverr functions on is quite simple:
+The base system on which Fiverr functions is quite simple:

 - Freelancers, called sellers, list their offered services and preferred prices for buyers to sift through and hire from.